themaxhero/SHMUP-Ruby-SDL2-ECS/README.md

 ## Disclaimer
  - I do not want to maintain this code.
- - I'm publishing this for documenting proporses.
+ - I'm publishing this for documenting propurses.